 Most plant-based sources of protein are incomplete, meaning that they do not have all nine of the essential amino acids our bodies needs to make and rebuild muscle.
 For that reason, quinoa is one of those foods I recommend including in your diet as it contains 6 grams of protein and 4 grams of fiber per 1/4 cup.
 When cooked in a flavored broth like veggie or chicken broth, quinoa can be a delicious substitution for rice or any other grain as it absorbs any flavor you infuse into it.
 This recipe is sure to become one of your favorites as it comes together in 20 minutes and is great to make in advance to keep in the fridge.
 You can add it to salads, serve alone as a side dish, or add to a burrito to get a healthy serving of protein, complex carbohydrates, and plenty of fiber.

-- 1/3 cup El Pato tomato sauce (yellow can)
+- 4 oz of El Pato tomato sauce (about half a can)

-**Be sure to rinse the quinoa under cold water to reduce some of the natural bitter taste.
-The quinoa is properly rinsed when the water rinses clear.
+**Be sure tosoak the quinoa to reduce some of the natural bitter taste.

 Note: If your quinoa is slightly mushy, let it sit for 20 minutes so that way it’s easier to fluff.
 Or if you’re low on time try microwaving it for 30 seconds to help evaporate some of the excess liquid.

 Quick Lunch Idea: Mexican Quinoa Salad